 Dr. Suzanne Filion

 Dr. Sue (as she is affectionately called) has created and deployed over 15 community programs in mental health in order to improve the lives of those in need.
-Currently, she holds the position of Director, Development and Integration, at the Hawkesbury & District General Hospital.
-She is also President and CEO of her own private practice (Filion Psychology Professional Corporation) where she provides psychotherapy services to people suffering from mood, anxiety, adjustment and other disorders.
-Dr. Filion has specialized training in the treatment of Post-Traumatic Stress Disorder (PTSD), often involving both dissociative and personality disorders.
+Currently, she holds the position of Vice-President of Development and Integration at the Hawkesbury and District General Hospital.
+She is also President and CEO of her own private practice (FILION Psychology Professional Corporation) where she provides services in consultation, training and keynote speaking.
+Dr. Sue specializes in complex Post-Traumatic Stress Disorder (PTSD).
 Previous to her career as a psychologist, she was a high school teacher.
-Still enjoying pedagogy, Dr. Filion teaches at the university level and also trains psychotherapists from various regions in a specialized approach to PTSD.
-She is also a life coach, corporate consultant and popular speaker.
+Still enjoying pedagogy, Dr. Filion has tought at Saint-Paul University and Ottawa University and currently trains psychotherapists, first responders and care providers across Canada.

-Dr. Filion knows firsthand what mental illness is all about, both as a caregiver and as a person with lived experience.
+Dr. Sue knows firsthand what mental illness is all about, both as a caregiver and as a person with lived experience.
 Throughout most of her life, her mother suffered from severe depression and chronic anxiety.
 Her brother also suffered from a lifetime of addictions.
-She was both her mother’s and her brother’s caregiver, although on two very different levels.
-Sadly, her mother and brother passed away in 2015, her mother at 78 years of age from medical complications due to an infection, and her brother at the age of 55 from a cardiac arrest.
-Dr. Filion herself suffered from postpartum depression after the birth of her first child.
+She was both her mother’s and her brother’s caregiver.
+Sadly, they both passed away in 2015, her mother at 78 years of age from medical complications due to an infection, and her brother at the age of 55 from a cardiac arrest.
+Dr. Sue herself suffered from postpartum depression after the birth of her first child.
 “No wonder, she claims, that psychology has been a passion of mine since my youth.
 I need to understand, and want to help individuals and communities in general.”
 In 2018, Dr. Sue is one of 14 leaders in Ontario nominated to sit on the Premier’s Council on Improving Healthcare and Ending Hallway Medicine.
 Also, she is the recipient of the Canadian Psychological Association Award for Distinguished Contributions to Public or Community Service.

-Dr. Filion enjoys the outdoors, trekking in the mountains, hiking, biking, and playing with her dog.
+Dr. Sue enjoys the outdoors, trekking in the mountains, hiking and biking.
 Most of all, she enjoys spending time with her husband and their children, four young adults who make them very proud… and, let’s not forget Axel, simply the best dog in the world!